Shopify/polaris/polaris-for-vscode/README.md

 - 🗄️ Automatically works for CSS and Sass files
 - 🔍 Preview design token values in autocomplete description
 - 🎨 Color previews for all `color` tokens
-- 🥇 Relevant code completions based on current line of code
+- 🥇 Relevant code completions based on the current line of code

 ## How to use